 • Add value to your project through good design and sound construction

 • Bring creativity to your project whilst keeping it on track

 • Guide you through the design and construction process

 • Give you peace of mind

 All appointments will be held with an architect from RIBA Chartered Practice who adheres to the RIBA Professional Code of Conduct.

 Sessions are by appointment only; please pre-book your timeslot.

-First come first served on timeslots and you are welcome to book more than one half hour slot if you would like to have a longer time with the architect (just book two or more consecutive time slots).
+First come first served on timeslots and you are welcome to book more than one 45 minute slot if you would like to have a longer time with the architect (just book two or more consecutive time slots).

 We kindly suggest a minimum donation of £25 per session.
 Bath Preservation Trust is a registered charity (no. 203048) and your donation will help support our conservation work.

 Bath Preservation Trust is pleased to be working with the Royal Institute of British Architects (RIBA) in 2018 to offer monthly Saturday advice surgeries with a local architect from Chartered Practice.
 The Royal Institute of British Architects (RIBA) champions better buildings, communities and the environment through architecture and its members.
 It provides the standards, training, support and recognition that put members in the UK and overseas, at the forefront of their profession